datatomas/aks-secure-storage-and-ingress/README.md

 kubectl describe ingress drupal-ingress -n $NAMESPACE

 # Check cert wired to secret
-kubectl get secret drupal-portalxmprb-tls -n $NAMESPACE \
+kubectl get secret drupal-front-appprb-tls -n $NAMESPACE \
   -o jsonpath='{.data.tls\.crt}' | base64 -d | openssl x509 -noout -text \
   | egrep 'Subject:|Issuer:|Not Before|Not After'
 That’s it — with these bits in the README you have: